TinyCircuits/TinyCircuits-Thumby-Games/Tiny_Monster_Trainer/README.md

 ############ **Game Info** ##############

 **Player Info**
 To start you can only have up to two Monsters with you.
-Each Monster starts with 7 training points.
 If you get an additional Monster, you will be asked you to select one & let it go.
 Every 10 Trainer Levels you can have an additional Monster with you, up to a maximum of 5.
 Your Trainer Level also influences how well your Active Monster can fight.